Do Border Collies Shed? If You Own One You Know The Answer.

 - Brush inside your home, especially near carpets and furniture.

-- Over bath.
+- Over bathe.
 Your dog probably doesn’t need a bath unless they stink.
 The exception is if they are prescribed a medicated shampoo for allergies or other skin conditions by a veterinarian.

-- Bath your pup without a filter to keep the fur out of your plumbing.
+- Bathe your pup without a filter to keep the fur out of your plumbing.